-How to Distinguish ADHD’s Rejection Sensitive Dysphoria from Bipolar Disorder
+How to Distinguish ADHD’s Rejection Sensitive Dysphoria (RSD) from Bipolar Disorder

 Forty percent of individuals with bipolar disorder also have ADHD.
-The conditions’ symptoms typically overlap, however clinicians can successfully distinguish them according to patients’ experience of emotions.
-Patients with ADHD — and, specifically, the ADHD symptom of rejection sensitive dysphoria — get triggered by a distinct event and then experience an intense but fleeting mood.
+The conditions’ symptoms typically overlap, however clinicians can successfully distinguish between them according to patients’ experience of emotions.
+Patients with ADHD — and, specifically, rejection sensitive dysphoria (RSD) — get triggered by a distinct event and then experience an intense but fleeting mood.
 People with bipolar disorder experience the random onset of a mood that lasts for weeks or months.